samyipsh/tp/docs/DeveloperGuide.md

 The replace tag mechanism is facilitated by `TagPresentPredicate` which implements `Predicate<Person>` and is created when arguments is pass to `ReplaceTagCommandParser`. <br>
 `TagPresentPredicate` checks whether person has `Tag` to be replaced and is used to filter the list of `person` in `Model`.
-From the filtered list of `person`, each `person` is replaced with a new `person` with the new replaced `tag`
+From the filtered list of `person`, each `person` is replaced with a new `person` with the new replaced `tag`.

 #### Implementation Rationale

 ReplaceTag command is one of the few commands added to allow easier and quicker tag manipulation.
 Replace Tag allows user to update their tag without having to enter each index.
 This will become especially useful when contact's size is large.

 #### Design consideration